SOFTS-London cocoa recovers as worries over tight supplies dominate

 SUGAR

-* October raw sugar SBc1 edged up 0.1% at 26.34 cents per lb, having set a 12-year high last week amid concerns over falling output in top producers India and Thailand.
+* October raw sugar SBc1 settled down 0.29 cents, or 1.1%, at 26.02 cents per lb, having set a 12-year high last week amid concerns over falling output in top producers India and Thailand.

 * Top producer Brazil's center-south sugar production rose 8.54% in the first half of September, totalling 3.12 million tonnes, data from industry group UNICA showed.